kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

    b.
 Recreate pods only once pod is fully terminated (ie `Failed`)
    c.
 Verify existing behavior with `TerminatingOrFailed`
    d.
 If feature is off verify existing behavior
    e.
-Count terminating pods even if terminating Pod considered failed when `PodDisruptionConditions` is disabled
+Count terminating pods even if terminating Pod considered failed when `JobPodReplacementPolicy` is disabled
    f.
-Count terminating pods even if terminating Pod not considered failed when PodDisruptionConditions is enabled
+Count terminating pods even if terminating Pod not considered failed when `JobPodReplacementPolicy` is enabled
 - `gc_controller.go`: `April 3rd 2023` - `82.4`
    a.
-Set `PodPhase` to `failed` when `JobRecreatePodsWhenFailed` true but `PodDisruptionConditions` is false
+Set `PodPhase` to `failed` when `JobPodReplacementPolicy` true but `PodDisruptionConditions` is false

 ##### Integration tests